unoplatform/uno.extensions/doc/Learn/Tutorials/Navigation/Advanced/HowTo-UseNavigationView.md

 ---
 # How-To: Use a NavigationView to Switch Views

-Choosing the right control for your navigation needs is important, and one common choice is the WinUI `NavigationView`.
+Choosing the right control for your navigation needs is important, and one common choice is `NavigationView`.
 This control adapts to different screen sizes and offers a uniform top-level navigation experience. `NavigationView` is a great option for adaptive, customizable, and mobile-friendly navigation.
 The Uno Platform extensions for navigation provide built-in support for using `NavigationView` and `NavigationViewItem` to switch between views.
 This tutorial will show you how to configure a `NavigationView` for use with the navigation extensions.

 ## Step-by-steps